SOS - A Seismic Radio Station Broadcasting the Music of Earthquakes

 Theory

-SOS is an early 21st century, digital expansion of the avant-garde music and sound art form of Musique Concrete.
 In the 1940's Pierre Schaeffer conceived the theoretical underpinnings and conceptual framework for thinking about musical forms created from non-musical, or 'found' sounds.
-SOS processes seismic wave-form data collected by digital seismographs as grand Musique Concrete instruments performing a continuous and automated composition streamed across the internet 24/7 - 365 days per year, producing a 'live' soundscape of the dynamic inner earth.
+SOS algorithms process seismic wave-form data collected by seismometer's as grand Musique Concrete instruments performing a continuous and autonomous composition streamed across the internet 24/7 - 365 days per year.

-Sonification is defined as the use of nonspeech audio to convey information.
-Specifically, sonification is the transformation of data into perceived relations of acoustic signals for the purposes of facilitating communication and/or interpretation.
-The SOS project incorporates interdisciplinary collaboration between media-artists, software developers and geophysicists from Australia, Netherlands and the USA.
+To create music from seismic waveform data, audification and sonification techniques are used to create auditory display.
+Audification and sonification is defined as the transformation of data into perceived relations of acoustic signals for the purposes of facilitating communication and/or interpretation.
+SOS makes audible the sounds of earthquake data producing realtime seismic music.
+This interdisciplinary collaboration is between media-artists, software developers, musicians and geophysicists from Australia, Netherlands and the USA.

 Technical Overview